rodolphe37/cra-pwa-react-ultimate-messenger/README.md

 > *you can only send/receive messages if you have the server locally on your machine -

- I explain how to test the online version with your local version further in the documentation site...
+ I explain how to test the online version with your local version in the documentation site...

  ---